Benni371/Cyber_Docs/Classes/DFIR/Introduction to Forensics.md

 		- AntiSiphon Classes
 	- Volatility has a book for memory forensics
 ## Intro
-- forensics is the ability to prove something to the court of people
+- Forensics is the ability to prove something to the court of people
-- learn how to gather, analyze, and understanding the evidence
+- Learn how to gather, analyze, and understanding the evidence
 - Even if not presented in court it is the best way to handle it anyway
--
+- When handling evidence ther